TempleOfNayra/cyrus-network-website/whitepaper/02-solution.md

 ### Layer 1: Smart Contract Escrow (Trust Automation)

-**What it does:** Holds value in a non-custodial smart contract until conditions are met.
+**What it does:** Holds value in smart contract escrow until conditions are met (Cyrus Network never has custody).

 **How it works:**
 ```solidity